The Information We Collect

 We may collect both “Customer Information” and “Aggregate Customer Information” from visitors to our Websites.
 The term “Customer Information” means information that can identify a specific customer or be identified back to a specific customer.
 The term “Aggregate Customer Information” is a compilation of information that does not identify a specific customer, such as date and time of visit, IP addresses, demographic information, website pages visited, or the browser used.

-Our BankWest SD Mobile Banking application allows third-party partner Zelle to access and upload contact lists from the user’s device to allow for person to person payments.
+Our BankWest SD Mobile Banking application allows third-party partner Zelle access to and usage of contact lists, camera, photos and storage/gallery from the user’s device to allow for person-to-person payments.
 Zelle uses this access to the user’s contact names, emails, and phone numbers to prepopulate forms when adding a Zelle contact for the purposes of making a payment.
+Zelle uses this access to the user’s camera, photos and storage/gallery from the user’s device to create, share, or scan a QR Code for the purposes of making a payment.
 This information is not shared with any other party or used for any other purposes.
 This process is optional, and the user can turn off contact permission for this app in Settings at any time.

 Your Customer Information